≡ Menu

 • Koe Hond (Cow dog)

-As you can see by this dogs “nicknames” or lack of any cute “dainty” ones, this guy is a worker.
+As well as Bouvier des Flandres, which translates to “ox herder from Flandres.”
+So, as you can see by this dog’s “nicknames” or lack of any cute “dainty” ones, this guy is a worker.
 And a hard worker at that!

 Early on…

-That this breed really began to become quite popular right around the beginning of WWI, which is probably the only reason why we still have this breed today.
-You see, during WWI, the Bouvier des Flandres population took a major dive and was nearly wiped out!
+It is so beloved that this breed began to become quite popular right around the beginning of WWI, which is probably the only reason why we still have this breed today.
+During WWI, the Bouvier des Flandres population took a significant dive and was nearly wiped out!
+Had it not been for one particular dog, Ch.
+Nic de Sottegem, who survived this dark period for this breed, might not have any Bouvier des Flandres today.
+Even now, virtually every day, Bouvier des Flandres living today can be genetically linked to this particular dog.

-Bouvier des Flaunders in America
+Bouvier des Flanders in America

-Bouvier des Flandres Physical Characteristics
+Physical Characteristics

 Bouvier des Flandres Grooming

-Require a bath every 2 – 4 weeks.
-And because of his thick undercoat and outer coat he will need to be brushed often, at least three times a week, to get rid of the dead hair.
-The good news is that he doesn’t “shed” a lot, but that’s mainly because his fur just gets stuck to himself when if falls out.
+The Bouvier is a high-maintenance breed as far as grooming is concerned.
+You’ll want to take his grooming seriously, especially if you have allergy sufferers. e will generally require a bath every 2 – 4 weeks.
+Because of his thick undercoat and outer coat, he must be brushed often, at least three times a week, to get rid of the dead hair.
+The good news is that he doesn’t “hed” often because his fur gets stuck to himself when it falls out.

-You’re going to want to start off your training right away.
-In fact, the earlier the better.
-You see, anytime you have a dog this big which was bred to have a bit of an “indepence streak” about him, you’re going to want to be sure that he or she understands their role in the family unit early on.
+The Bouvier is a brilliant and independent dog.
+It takes a long time to like someone, but once he likes you, he will remain loyal to you for life. e is that sort of a dog.
+The trick is that you will want to start your training immediately.
+The earlier, the better.
+You see, anytime you have a dog this big, which was bred to have a bit of an “independence streak” about him, you’ll want to be sure that they understand its role in the family unit early on.

 The good news…